CS24B/Web_Project/README.md

 StartTime and EndTime inputs for the Session tables must be valid 24-hour times between 0800 and 1900.

-Records may not be added if uniqueness of primary keys or foreign relations are not maintained.
+Records may not be added if uniqueness of primary keys or foreign relations are not maintained or if clashes in schedule arise.

 ## Search Tab
 Available after logging in, the first select box indicates the table from which a record should be searched.
 The other inputs and the table will change depending on its value.

 Records are dynamically filtered based on the filters.
 If multiple filters are applied, only records that pass all filters will be displayed in the table.
 Filtered records will replace any existing elements in the table.
 The records can be edited by clicking the edit icon.
 Any edits must ensure that uniqueness of primary keys and foreign relations are maintained.
+Edits that result in scheduling clashes will not be registered.

 Records can be deleted by selecting the checkboxes for each record and pressing the *Delete* button that appears or the delete key.
 Shift click can be used to select multiple records.